AngryCarrot789/FramePFX/README.md

 The grey panel below "Exporter: FFmpeg" is encoder-specific details
 ![](FramePFX-DesktopUI_2024-12-07_00.13.06.png)

-### Customisable GUI!
+## Customisable GUI!
-Themes can be customised to your linking (still WIP, cannot be saved as of now, but it can assist in making hard coded XAML themes)
+Themes can be customised to your linking.
+They can be saved to disk and modified in-app.
+The built-in themes (Dark and Light) should not be modified because changes aren't saved.
+You should create a copy and modify that copy instead
 ![](FramePFX-DesktopUI_2024-12-29_08.30.49.png)

 # Building